 (215) 336-5094 ext.111

 Brandon Smith, Director of Publisher Services.
 Brandon Smith has worked in multipurpose publishing since 2002.
 He is an expert in typography, book and journal production, and WFDW training.
 In addition to directing training and creating online documentation, he is instrumental in the ongoing development of WFDW procedures.
-Brandon graduated from Bard College and has published three books, including the children's book, Cheer Up, Grandpa!, and the novel, Vendien: Conversion, created through the WFDW and available as both a print-on-demand book and an e-book.
+Brandon graduated from Bard College and has published five books, including two children’s books, Cheer Up, Grandpa! and How Do You Do It, Grandma?
+His science fiction novel, Vendien: Conversion, was created through the WFDW and is available as both a print-on-demand paperback and an e-book.

 (215) 336-5094 ext.101